Bank of England decides to hold fire on more stimulus

 "We will not be able to build a sustainable recovery with long-term growth ... unless we fix this fundamental problem of excessive government spending and borrowing that undermines our whole economy," he told an audience in Yorkshire, England.

-"The Bank must support the recovery without putting financial stability at risk."
+"The Bank of England must support the recovery without putting financial stability at risk."

 The votes for more bond-buying, or quantitative easing, by the bank, were not there, however.
 The latest data does not yet point squarely towards recession, inflation is forecast to remain above the bank's 2 percent target until 2016, and some at the bank doubt bond purchases are the best way to help.